 When it comes to options, you can be the buyer or the seller.

-As the buyer of an option, your risk is limited to just the premium that you paid.
+As the buyer of an option, your theoretical risk is limited to just the premium that you paid.
 The worst case is that the option expires out of the money, worthless, and you lose the entire amount you paid for the option (although this can change if you exercise your option).
-The best case is that the option moves into the money and you make a gain that makes up for the premium you paid.
+The best case is that the option moves into the money and you make a gain and sell it back for a profit.

 As the seller of an option, your risk is more open-ended.
-If you sell a contract, you’re hoping that it never gets exercised.
-In that case, your gain is the amount of the premium you collected for selling the option.
-If you’re assigned on your option, you will be obligated to buy or sell a stock at a money-losing price.
+If you sell a contract, you’re hoping that it expires worthless.
+In that case, your profitis the amount of the premium you collected for selling the option.
+If you’re assigned on your option, you will be obligated to buy or sell a stock, thereby taking on more risk.

 It’s important to understand that as the seller of an option, your risk is potentially unlimited if you sell a call, and potentially very large if you sell a put.
 As a buyer, your risk is that your option expires with no value, and you lose the entire premium you paid with nothing to show for it.
 As with any option you buy or sell, if you exercise a long option, or are assigned on your short option, your potential risk then changes because you now own or are short shares of stock.

 Options transactions may involve a high degree of risk and it's not appropriate for all investors.
 Certain complex options strategies carry additional risk.
 Please review the options disclosure document titled Characteristics and Risks of Standardized Options available here to learn more about the risks associated with options trading.
 Investors should absolutely consider their investment objectives and risks carefully before trading options.

-Options are available to retail investors through brokerage companies, like Robinhood.
+Options are available to certain retail investors through brokerage companies, like Robinhood.

 You buy an option for a premium.
 The cost to you is the premium (remember that premiums are often quoted as a per-share price, but are sold in contracts of 100 shares.
 So a $0.30 premium would cost $30, since it’s good for the right to buy or sell 100 shares of the underlying asset) plus any commissions and fees your brokerage charges.
-Note: Robinhood does not charge commissions (Other relevant SEC and FINRA or other fees may still apply.
-Please see Robinhood’s Commission & Fee Schedule here) .
+Note: Robinhood does not charge commissions (Other fees may still apply.
+Please see Robinhood Financial’s Fee Schedule here) .